 When you're booking a gig, there are costs that the concert promoter will pay and costs that you will have to pay for yourself.
 In most cases, there is no simple answer to who should pay which expense.
 However, every contract should be as detailed as possible to define who will bear the burden of the costs for specific items.

-The cost of putting on a show can be enormous, and depending on how much money your gig is expected to generate, a promoter may want to try and share some of the financial risk with you.
+The cost of putting on a show can be enormous.
+Depending on how much money your gig is expected to generate, a promoter may want to try and share some of the financial risks with you.

-These things are all part of a larger deal that includes the money you will be paid to play and they essentially have a right to offer you what they think is fair and you have the right to decline their offer if it doesn't work for you.
+These things are all part of a larger deal that includes the money you will be paid to play.
+Promotors essentially have a right to offer you what they think is fair.
+You have the right to decline their offer if it doesn't work for you.

-That doesn't mean you might not encounter situations in which you have to turn down shows because you can't afford to make it work, but that is not the same thing as getting ripped off because you pay for everything.
+That doesn't mean you might not encounter situations in which you have to turn down shows because you can't afford to make it work, but that's not the same as getting ripped off because you pay for everything.

 The Ideal Financial Situation

 There are a few things you can do to make it easier to get these extra benefits.
-Demonstrate to the promoter that you have press/radio lined up that will make their promotion job easier and that may help increase the turnout for the show.
+Demonstrate to the promoter that you have press and radio lined up that will make their promotion job easier and that may help increase the turnout for the show.

-- If you're working with a promoter who has never booked you before, let them know what your audience is like in other towns so they can get an idea of what kind of crowd they might expect.
+If you're working with a promoter who has never booked you before, let them know what your audience is like in other towns so they can get an idea of what kind of crowd they might expect.

 Advice for Up-and-Coming Artists

 Touring is often something that leaves musicians in the red when they're starting out, and that's an unfortunate truth.
 It may be a good investment in your future, though.
 Live shows are incredibly valuable in developing your fan base.

-If you can't get money for a hotel, then ask if there is some place you can crash for a night.
+If you can't get money for a hotel, then ask if there is someplace you can crash for a night.
 Instead of a large rider, get a few drinks and sandwiches and pay your way for the rest of the night.
-Not only can compromising with the promoter help both of you make the night a success, but your willingness to do so is good will in the bank when it comes time to book your next tour.
+Not only can compromising with the promoter help both of you make the night a success, but your willingness to do so is goodwill in the bank when it comes time to book your next tour.